 It was thirsty.

-Please folks.
+Please, folks.
 Do not use a national tragedy as a way to marginalize your own scandal.
-It either shows an extreme lack of judgement or it appears you are taking advantage of the situation.
+It either shows an extreme lack of judgment or it appears you are taking advantage of the situation.

 After the sudden emergence, Adam posted a blog message informing his intentions of leaving it all behind.

 Cock-up cascade complete.
 Well done Adam.
-Your parting gift: not having to tell people you were actually sorry and regret.
+Your parting gift: not having to tell people you were actually sorry and regretful.
 Thanks for playing!